oasis-tcs/mqtt/mqtt-sn-2.0/prose/share/mqtt-sn-v2.0-draft.md

 The transfer of packets to the Client is closed by the Server by means of a PINGRESP packet.
 That is, the Server will consider the Client as Asleep and restart the Sleep Duration timer after having sent the PINGRESP packet. «<mark title="Requirement MQTT-SN-4.14.2-7"><a name="MQTT-SN-4.14.2-7"></a>If the Server does not have any packets buffered for the client, it MUST respond immediately with a PINGRESP packet</mark>»\[MQTT‑SN‑4.14.2‑7], returning the Client back to the Asleep state, and restarting the Sleep Duration timer for that Client.

-After having sent the PINGREQ to the Server, the Client uses the retransmission procedure of [4.4](#packet-delivery-retry) to supervise the arrival of packets sent by the Server.
+After having sent the PINGREQ to the Server, the Client uses the retransmission procedure of [4.4 "Packet delivery retry"](#packet-delivery-retry) to supervise the arrival of packets sent by the Server.
 To avoid draining its battery due to excessive retransmission of the PINGREQ packet, the Client should limit the retransmission with a Maximum Retry Count, and go back to sleep when the limit is reached.

 At some point after several Awake periods without any response from the Server, a Client might decide that it needs to try to connect to a different Server.
 The Client might send a DISCONNECT Packet to try to notify the original Server, or just delete its Virtual Connection.